Siebel Deployment Planning Guide > Data Integrity and Capacity Planning >

 - Determine the Siebel Business Applications functionality that you will implement and the entities required to support them.
 Usually, the largest entities are as follows:

-- Estimate the average number of entities per user (for example, 100 accounts per sales representative) and calculate an estimated total number of records per entity for your total user base.
+- Estimate the average number of entities for each user (for example, 100 accounts for each sales representative) and calculate an estimated total number of records for each entity for your total user base.

-- Using standard sizing procedures for your specific database, calculate the average record size per entity and multiply by the total number of records.
+- Using standard sizing procedures for your specific database, calculate the average record size for each entity and multiply by the total number of records.

-Typically, these entities span multiple physical tables, all of which you must include in the row size calculation.
-This determines the estimated data size for the largest entities.
+Typically, these entities span multiple physical tables, all of which you must include in the row size calculation in order to determine the estimated data size for the largest entities.

 - Indexes typically require approximately the same amount of space as data.